-This Strawberry Shortcake Icebox Cake is an easy dessert perfect for summer!
-Made with fresh strawberries, a cream filling and soft ladyfingers, it’s light, simple and layered to perfection!
+This Strawberry Shortcake Icebox Cake is an easy dessert that’s perfect for summer!
+Made with fresh strawberries, a berry cream filling and soft ladyfingers, it’s light, simple and layered to perfection!

 1. Combine the chopped strawberries and sugar and set aside while you make the rest of the filling.